|

 Composite (Jacketed) Bullets

-A jacketed bullet after it
+A jacketed bullet after it has struck a target

 Jacketed bullets typically have a lead core coated in a copper jacket, and allow for much higher muzzle velocities than cast lead bullets.
 The outer jacket can completely cover the lead core, or in most cases, partially cover the core of the bullet leaving part of it exposed.
 Jacketed Bullets come in tons of different types (approximately 80), some standard, and some proprietary designs unique to the bullet manufacturer.
 Since there are so many we are only going to go over the ones you will commonly find in ammo stores, and commonly find in scavenged weapons.
 You can find a full table of bullet types here, both universal and proprietary.
 The table also includes a helpful guide on determining the effectiveness of each bullet type against the undead.